rtedesco1197/Stock-Index-Prediction-Based-on-Time-Series-Decomposition-and-Hybrid-Model/README.md

 I am left with a few questions/notes:

 1. Normalzing data for LSTM?
 Do you denormalize before or after ensembling the LSTM predictions?
-2. The authors note that 200 epochs results in the best model, but I found this to severly overfit.
-I use 50 epochs.
+2. The authors note that 200 epochs results in the best model for predicting stock indexes, but I found this to severly overfit for the case of a single stock.
+I use 50 epochs to predict one day ahead for VOO.
 3. How are one-step-ahead predictions formed for the ARMA portion?
 Should we feed in the prior IMFs for each prediction, or just tell ARMA to generate n time steps into the future (ie random walk it).
 4. Seasonality in the ARMA portion of the ensemble...
 T or F?